Testing Stability Properties in Graphical Hedonic Games: Introduction

 Algorithmically, a key issue is to find suitable representations of hedonic games: Since the number of possible coalitions for a player is exponential in the number of players, there is a trade-off between compactness and expressivity of the preference profile.
-In the areas of \emph{Cooperative Games in Multiagent Systems}~(see, e.g.,~\citep{cha-elk-woo:b:ccgt}) and \emph{Computational Social Choice}~(see, e.g.,~\citep{hg-handbook}), a number of representations and stability concepts are analysed with respect to the computational complexity of deciding whether there exists a stable solution, verifying whether a given solution is stable, and finding a stable solution.
+In the areas of \emph{Cooperative Games in Multiagent Systems}~(see~\citep{cha-elk-woo:b:ccgt} for details) and \emph{Computational Social Choice}~(see~\citep{hg-handbook} for details), a number of representations and stability concepts are analysed with respect to the computational complexity of deciding whether there exists a stable solution, verifying whether a given solution is stable, and finding a stable solution.
 Even for restricted representations such as additively separable games, these questions are often intractable.
-For instance, it is often $\mathrm{NP}$-complete to decide whether a given game allows a Nash-stable coalition structure, see e.g., \citet{pet:graphical-hg-bounded-tw:16}.
-The existence of core-stability is often even $\Sigma_2^p$-complete to decide, see e.g., \citet{woe:ashg-sigma2p-hardness-core:13} and~\citet{ota-etal:hg-fen:17}.
-This strikes even harder when the considered game instances are very large because they arise from, e.g., social networks or the assignment of advertisements to available slots on web pages such that adjacent ads do not interfere.
+For instance, it is often $\mathrm{NP}$-complete to decide whether a given game allows a Nash-stable coalition structure, see~\citet{pet:graphical-hg-bounded-tw:16} for an example.
+The existence of core-stability is often even $\Sigma_2^p$-complete to decide; examples can be found in~\citet{woe:ashg-sigma2p-hardness-core:13} and~\citet{ota-etal:hg-fen:17}.
+This strikes even harder when the considered game instances are very large because they arise from, e.g., social networks or the assignment of advertisements to available slots on web pages so that competing ads do not interfere \revc{(this can be configured in real advertisement services \cite{googleads1,googleads2})}.
 Here, it might already be impractical to read the whole input once because the data does not fit into memory or the access is slow or restricted.

-In this paper, we study sublinear algorithms for hedonic games.
-We aim to decide in sublinear time whether a game has a stable coalition structure or is far from this with respect to the number of required changes of preferences such that it admits one, as well as whether a game is stable under a given coalition structure $\Gamma$ or is far from being stable under $\Gamma$.
-When a coalition can be stabilized by only few compromises on the preferences, it may be acceptable to sustain the situation or (if possible) make the changes.
-When, however, too many modifications are required to obtain any stable situation, the current situation is too far off the goal.
+In this \opt{conference}{paper}\opt{full}{article}, we study sublinear algorithms for hedonic games.
+We aim to decide in sublinear time whether a game has a stable coalition structure or is far from this with respect to the number of required changes of preferences such that it admits a stable coalition structure, as well as whether a game is stable under a given coalition structure $\Gamma$ or is far from being stable under $\Gamma$.
+When a coalition can be stabilized by only few compromises on the preferences, it may be acceptable to sustain the situation.
+When, however, too many modifications are required to obtain any stable situation, the current situation is too far off.